jexxa-projects/JexxaTutorials/TimeService/README.md

 ### `TimePublisherImpl` implements `TimePublisher`
 [`TimePublisherImpl`](src/main/java/io/jexxa/tutorials/timeservice/infrastructure/drivenadapter/messaging/TimePublisherImpl.java) is located in package `infrastructure/drivenadapter/messaging` and sends the time to topic `TimeService` of a JMS broker.

-Jexxa provides infrastructure components for various Java-APIs such as JMS.
-When using these components the implementation of a driven adapter is quite easy.
+Jexxa provides infrastructure components for various Java APIs such as JMS.
+When using these components, the implementation of a driven adapter is quite easy.

 ```java